nikunjachoure/Movie-Database-Report/README.md

 ```
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Then changed type of this column to percentage.

-- Step 6 : I combined actor1, actor2, and actor3 columns into one column named Cast by using concatenate function
+- Step 6 : Cobmine actor_1_name, actor_2_name, and actor_3_name columns into one column named "Cast" by using concatenate function

 ```
 Table.AddColumn(#"Changed Type1", "Cast", each Text.Combine({[actor_1_name], " , ", [actor_2_name], " , ", [actor_3_name]}))